advanced-rest-client/testing-karma-sl/README.md

 # Testing via SauceLabs

-This will run your local test via SauceLabs browsers/devices.
+This runs your local test via SauceLabs browsers/devices.
-You will need to have a SauceLabs account.
+You need to have a SauceLabs account.

 Using:
 -   Karma via `@open-wc/testing-karma`